isa-ulisboa/msc-gis/exercises/msc-gis-ex03_ArcGIS_first_analysis.md

     - use the Clip spatial operation (in tab *Analysis → Tools → Clip*) and create a new gds named `WlinCOS`, in file geodatabase **ex02_project.gdb**.

+    **IMPORTANT NOTE: Clipping is not a commutative operation.
+The order on which you define the layers as input or clip features is important.**

     - update the attribute field **LENGTH** with correct values:
         - open the Attribute table of the newly created layer